Erenkyz/Data_Cleaninn_and_EDA/README.md

+Data Cleaning

+First, I inspected the raw layoffs table to understand the structure of the dataset, column names, and data quality before performing any cleaning operations.

+SELECT *
+FROM layoffs;

 🧹 Layoffs Dataset — Data Cleaning Project

 This project focuses on cleaning and preparing a layoffs dataset using SQL.
 The goal is to transform raw data into a clean, structured table suitable for analysis and reporting.
 The dataset contains information about layoffs across companies, industries, and countries.